 Student Empowerment and Life Skills Training

-For our linked schools participating in the UniTY programme and who intend to deliver the Student Empowerment and Life Skills module, training* is provided by Helena Ahern, Psychologist and Psychotherapist and Head of Counselling and Personal Development in DCU.
+Training is provided to the linked schools who intend to deliver the Student Empowerment and Life Skills module.
+These sessions are delivered by Helena Ahern, Psychologist and Psychotherapist and Head of Counselling and Personal Development in DCU.

 For more information on the Student Empowerment and Life Skills module and training, please contact firstname.lastname@example.org

-For more information on the Multimedia module and training, please contact firstname.lastname@example.org
+For more information on the Multimedia module and to register for the training, please contact email@example.com

 Smart Skills Training

-For more information on the Smart Skills module and training, please contact email@example.com
+For more information on Smart Skills and to register for the training, please contact firstname.lastname@example.org

-There is currently no further training planned for this semester.
+There is currently no training planned for this semester.

 For further information on the programme, please contact email@example.com